-With so many options to create a website or blog in 2019 out there, there’s this new thing called Gatsby – the youngest player to the game that might just be a viable alternative to the classic paths of WordPress, Joomla and the lot.
+With so many options to create a blog or a website in 2023 out there, there’s this new thing called Gatsby – the youngest player to the game that might just be a viable alternative to the classic paths of WordPress, Joomla and the lot.
 Or is it?
 What is Gatsby, anyway?
 How easy is it to set up and deploy a site on Gatsby?
 How does Gatsby compare to WordPress?
 That’s a lot of questions to answer.

 This is a step by step guide to getting started with Gatsby plus how it compares vs WordPress.
 By the end of this post, you should be in a position to answer whether Gatsby suits your website needs.